 Three layouts have been conceived so far.
 The individual trackplans for each layout are simple affairs, but all contain a certain operational scope in the form of shunting puzzles.
 This is important to me, as I would not get full satisfaction from static dioramas.
 The three layouts are in various stages of progress:

-1. The bay (above) was the first of the layouts, and is complete.
-It shows the bay platform at Farthing ca. 1904-1908, and draws on selected freely combined features from the bays at Newbury station.
+1. The Branch Bay (above) was the first of the layouts, and is complete.
+It shows the bay platform at Farthing ca. 1904-1908, and draws on selected features from the bays at Newbury station.

-2. The depot (above) is also complete.
+2. The Goods Depot (above) is also complete.
 It shows part of a large goods depot, seen from the inside and looking out.
 The period is ca. 1900-1908.
-It freely mixes features from the old goods depots at Windsor, Reading and Hockley.
+It mixes features from the old goods depots at Windsor, Reading and Hockley.

-3. The sidings (above) is under construction.
-The layout focuses on the remains of the old North & South Railway station at Farthing, long since swallowed up by the GWR and now converted to serve local industries and merchants.
+3. The Old Yard (above) is under construction.
+The layout focuses on the remains of the old North & South Junction Railway station at Farthing, long since swallowed up by the GWR and now converted to a secondary good yard.
 The layout was inspired by arrangements at Stratford on Avon, Witney Goods and Gloucester Old Yard.